FindMySchool LogoFindMySchool

 A distinctive thread is the international framing.
 At Key Stage 4, GCSEs sit inside an IB Middle Years Programme approach, with the Personal Project and Service and Action designed to stretch students beyond exam technique into inquiry and contribution.
 For some families, that is exactly the point; it makes school feel broader and more applied at the moment GCSE pressure typically narrows experiences.
 For others, it can feel like extra load on top of the GCSE core, so it is worth probing how staff calibrate expectations for different starting points.

-In the GCSE performance indicators provided, the school’s Attainment 8 score is 34.9 and Progress 8 is -1.2, suggesting that, on average, students’ GCSE progress is below the national benchmark for similar prior attainment.
-Ebacc outcomes are also a notable constraint, with 14.3% achieving grade 5 or above in the English Baccalaureate suite.
-(All GCSE metrics and rankings in this section are as provided and should be used for like-for-like comparisons.)
+In the GCSE performance indicators provided, the school’s Attainment 8 score is 34.5 and Progress 8 is -1.2, suggesting that, on average, students’ GCSE progress is below the national benchmark for similar prior attainment.
+Ebacc outcomes are also a notable constraint, with 10.4% achieving grade 5 or above in the English Baccalaureate suite and an EBacc average point score of 3.2.

 For families comparing local options, FindMySchool’s Local Hub and Comparison Tool can help you benchmark these figures against other Chester providers, particularly if you are weighing whether a move at 14 is worth the disruption for your child.

-At post-16, the sixth form’s FindMySchool A-level outcomes ranking is 2022nd in England and 10th in Chester (FindMySchool ranking based on official data).
-The A-level grade distribution provided shows 33.61% of grades at A* to B, compared with an England average of 47.2% for A* to B. Put simply, outcomes at this level sit below the England benchmark, and families should ask focused questions about cohort size, prior attainment profile, and how results vary by pathway and subject.
+At post-16, the sixth form’s FindMySchool A-level academic outcomes ranking is 1,605th out of 2,549 schools in England, and it is 7th in the Chester sixth-form hub.
+The 2025 A-level grade distribution shows 40% of grades at A* to B and 20% at A* or A. Families should ask focused questions about cohort size, prior attainment profile, and how results vary by pathway and subject.

 One important nuance is that the sixth form offer is framed around IB programmes, and headline A-level measures can understate or misrepresent what students are actually studying.
 The most useful approach is to request pathway-specific performance detail directly from the school and match it to your child’s intended route, for example IB Diploma, IB Career-related Programme, or a combination of IB Levels.